AncientEntity/MineGPT/README.md

 3. Remove all blocks around all arrows in a radius 3 sphere and replace it with air.
 Don't destroy the arrow.
 4. Remove all blocks around all players in a radius 3 sphere and replace it with air
 5. Every tick summon a bat at an arrow
+6. When any player holds a diamond, put a diamond block below them.